NickDarvey/FSharp.Data.DACFx.MSBuild/README.md

 * it requires 'old' MSBuild (full framework), [though that might change](https://github.com/microsoft/DACExtensions/issues/20#issuecomment-521004761), and
 * it's tied to SQL Server (I don't personally prioritize being database agnostic, but I understand others care a lot about this)

-If this repository isn't updated in a long while I've probably discovered that this was absolutely the wrong approach and I now hate it, or I am such a fantastic developer I made this feature-complete and bug-free so no more commits were needed.
+~~If this repository isn't updated in a long while I've probably discovered that this was absolutely the wrong approach and I now hate it, or I am such a fantastic developer I made this feature-complete and bug-free so no more commits were needed.~~
+Turns out I have kept using this.
+(And it's doing so very little I haven't run into a bug, yet.)

 (For probably better definitions and someone else's perspective, ['State-based or migrations-based database development' by Redgate](http://assets.red-gate.com/solutions/database-devops/state-or-migrations-based-database-development.pdf).)